aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/_index.md

 Sometimes, you need a specific worksheet to be active and displayed when a user opens a Microsoft Excel file in Excel.
 Similarly, you might want to activate a specific cell and set the scrollbars to show the active cell.
 Aspose.Cells is capable of doing all these tasks.

-An **active sheet** is a sheet you're working on: the active sheet's name on the tab is bold by default.
+An **active sheet** is the sheet you’re working on: the active sheet’s name on the tab is bold by default.

 An **active cell** is a selected cell, the cell into which data is entered when you begin typing.
 Only one cell is active at a time.
 The active cell is highlighted by a heavy border.

 ### **Activating Sheets and Making a Cell Active**

 Aspose.Cells provides specific API calls for activating a sheet and a cell.
 For example, the [**WorksheetCollection.getActiveSheetIndex()**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/#getActiveSheetIndex--) property is useful for setting the active sheet in a workbook.
-Similarly, [**Worksheet.getActiveCell()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getActiveCell--) property is used to set and get an active cell in the worksheet.
+Similarly, [**Worksheet.getActiveCell()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getActiveCell--) is used to set and get an active cell in the worksheet.

-To make sure that the horizontal or vertical scrollbars are at the row and column index position you want to show specific data, use the [**Worksheet.getFirstVisibleRow()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getFirstVisibleRow--) and [**Worksheet.getFirstVisibleColumn()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getFirstVisibleColumn--) properties.
+To make sure that the horizontal or vertical scrollbars are at the row and column index positions you want to show specific data, use the [**Worksheet.getFirstVisibleRow()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getFirstVisibleRow--) and [**Worksheet.getFirstVisibleColumn()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getFirstVisibleColumn--) properties.

-The following example shows how to activate a worksheet and make an active cell in it.
-In the generated output, the scrollbars will be scrolled to make the 2nd row and 2nd column as their first visible row and column.
+The following example shows how to activate a worksheet and make a cell active in it.
+In the generated output, the scrollbars will be scrolled to make the 2nd row and 2nd column the first visible row and column.

 ```javascript
 const path = require("path");